 Q&A with Colette

-Colette Nataf is the User Acquisition Manager at MileIQ (acquired by Microsoft) in San Francisco.
+Colette Nataf was formerly a User Acquisition Manager at MileIQ (acquired by Microsoft) in San Francisco.
 She attributes her success to her passion for measuring everything in the user funnel from install to subscription.

 How did you get into mobile marketing?